-At the Acquisition Date, in addition to the \$ 30.0 million cash, the Company valued the Company's common stock, using \$ 24.16 per share, which was the closing price on the day prior to the day that the Company acquired Megatran.
-Acquisition costs of \$0.9 million and \$1.1 million were included in selling, general and administrative ("SG&A") for the three and six months ended September 30, 2024, respectively.
+At the Acquisition Date, in addition to the \$30.0 million cash, the Company valued the Company's common stock, using \$24.16 per share, which was the closing price on the day prior to the day that the Company acquired Megatran.
+Acquisition costs of \$0.9 million less than \$0.1 million and \$1.1 million were included in selling, general and administrative

+("SG&A") for the three and six nine months ended September 30, December 31, 2024, respectively.

-The following table summarizes the allocation of the purchase price based on the estimated fair values of the assets acquired and liabilities assumed and related deferred income taxes in connection with the Acquisition (in millions):
+The following table summarizes the allocation of the purchase price based on the estimated fair values of the assets acquired and liabilities assumed and related deferred income taxes in connection with the Acquisition as of the Acquisition Date (in millions):